seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

 Examples of situations modelled by this equation include the transfer of heat through a material or (as explored in Part 3 of this report) the diffusion of a drug through biological tissue.

 This coursework describes the development and validation of a FEM solver for the transient diffusion-reaction equation.
-To keep the scope manageable, the solver was implemented in 1D, using MATLAB as the scripting language @matlab
+To keep the scope manageable, the solver was implemented in 1D, using MATLAB as the scripting language @matlab.

 = Part 1: Software Verification